pgwall/qms/.ipynb_checkpoints/README-checkpoint.md

     - 5 binary feature models (as above).
 - Model names include the exact QMS features used to train the final models (binNS is the `not_scored.csv` vector).

-Model settings are stored in .yml files and are loaded automatically to run model.
+Model settings are stored in .yml files.
 Make sure to use the correct settings file for the corresponding model.
 These settings are:
 - batch_size: Number of samples per mini-batch.
 - cuda_id: Integer specifying specific GPU if running on a multi-gpu computing framework.
 Default is 0.
 - dropout: Dropout probability (float).